Camp Update, July 17!

 • Special guests: TBA

-• Spots left: Camper waitlist, 3 CITs
+• Spots left: CAMPER WAITLIST, 3 CITs

-• Spots left: 2 campers, 2 CITs
+• Spots left: CAMPER WAITLIST, 2 CITs

 We are thrilled to be offering our second season of summer camp in 2025!